Written by: Alex Johnson

 Now that we have picked our seeds, it’s time to gather the rest of the materials.
 There are only a few things you will absolutely need, all of which can be found at GARDENWORKS.

-- This is a media designed specifically for stating seeds, and will have three main features: a fine texture, high water retention, and good drainage.
-An example of this would be the Island’s Finest Starter Mix, available at GardenWorks.
+This is a media designed specifically for stating starting seeds, and will have three main features: a fine texture, high water retention, and good drainage.
+An example of this would be Black Gold ORGANIC Seed Starting Mix, available at GARDENWORKS.